Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 // Construct URL for the chosen feedback widget string constructFeedbackWidgetUrl(CountlyFeedbackWidget chosenWidget);</code></pre>
 <p>
+  The provided callback for the <code>getAvailableFeedbackWidgets</code> method returns a list of CountlyFeedbackWidget objects as the first parameter and an error string as the second.
 Retrieved CountlyFeedbackWidget object would look like this:
 </p>
 <pre><code class="java hljs"><span class="hljs-class"><span class="hljs-keyword">class</span> <span class="hljs-title">CountlyFeedbackWidget</span> </span>{
   <span class="hljs-keyword">public</span> String widgetId;